 The Foster Parent Support Line also offers a growing list of free and affordable activities across the state for foster families.

 Although the Support Line does not substitute for 911 or the Child Abuse Hotline, staff will screen calls for safety issues and route them to the appropriate place.
+(See the Foster Parent Support Line Flow Chart.)
 The Support Line staff also connect daily with DHS staff in local offices to make sure all have current information about the needs of children in DHS care and any necessary follow-up steps are taken.